smartcontractkit/ccip-tools-ts/README.md

 can take some time, specially for older messages, as it needs to scan the source and dest networks since request, to find messages and their execution state.

+#### Solana Special Cases

+`--solana-force-buffer` to force using a buffer for messages too large to fit in a single transaction

+`--solana-force-lookup-table` creates a lookup table for all the accounts used in the message, to fit in the transaction

+`--solana-cu-limit <compute_units>` overrides compute units value if the default is not enough, it's a special param for solana, you can not use override gas

 ### `send`

 ```sh